syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

     }
 ];

-//To bind the JSON(local data) with node
+//Binds the JSON(local data) with node

 function nodeTemplate(diagram, node) {
-    // Set the Name field of JSON data as label. node.labels[0].text = node.Name;
+    // Sets the Name field of JSON data as label. node.labels[0].text = node.Name;
 }

 $(function() {
-    //Initialize Diagram
+    //Initializes Diagram
     $("#diagram").ejDiagram({
-        //use automatic layout to arranging elements on the page
+        //Uses automatic layout to arrange elements on the page
         layout: {
             type: "hierarchicaltree"
         },
-        //set the default properties for nodes and connectors.
+        //Sets the default properties for nodes and connectors.
         defaultSettings: {
             node: {
                 width: 100,